 Hopefully One Day (in progress)by Marc Teatum

 Hopefully One Day — A woman who makes her living fixing problems shouldn’t be unusual.
-But if those problems start at a downtown Law Firm, with clients that have problems, there’s one partner in this firm that knows who to call to get the job done, The star of this story is unusual, and sometimes that’s exactly what’s needed.
-This woman is skilled in covert operations, surveillance, rides a modified Harley, is a black belt in karate, has the charms of both a snake and a nun, and could sell an eskimo ice cream.
-When she’s hired to transport a priceless collection of jewels from Boston to New York City, the job seems simple enough.
-But adding in the dowager owner of the gems who demands to be along for the ride, her back-biting, greedy, selfish three children who want want want all the money that their mother has now, as well as our heroine’s sometime boyfriend, and a cast of other criminals and unindicted co-conspirators, and you’ve got an easy job turned into a recipe for disaster.
-This story is full of love, loyalty, and eye opening experiences that promises to be a rollercoaster!
+But if those problems start at a downtown Law Firm, with clients that have problems, the managing partner in this firm knows who to call to get the job done, The star of this story is unusual, and sometimes that’s exactly what’s needed.
+This woman has been trained in covert operations, surveillance, rides a modified Harley, is skilled in martial arts, has the charms of both a snake and a nun, and could sell an eskimo ice cream and Satan a space heater.
+Amazingly competent on the outside.
+But on the inside, she’s just as insecure as you and I. When she’s hired to transport a priceless collection of jewels from Boston to New York City, the job seems simple enough.
+But adding in the dowager owner of the gems who demands to be along for the ride, her back-biting, greedy, selfish children who want want want all the money that their mother has now, as well as our heroine’s new love met on the side of the road, a cast of other criminals and unindicted co-conspirators, and you’ve got an easy job turned into a recipe for disaster.
+This story is full of love, loyalty, betrayal, abandonment, and redemption that promises to be a rollercoaster!

-“I’ve been waiting for you” is whispered into her ear, as a man’s bulky body is felt pressing up from behind.
+“I’ve been waiting for you” is whispered into her ear, as a man’s bulky body is felt pressing in from behind.

-Dropping both the laptop and the gi, she spins to her left, grabs the hand that grasps her wrist with her right hand and both pivoting in the reverse direction and pushing back, she takes control by pinning the man against the wall holding both of his hands at his sides.
+Dropping both the laptop and the gi, she spins to her left, grabs the hand that grasps her wrist and pivoting in the reverse direction while pushing back, she takes control by pinning the man against the wall holding both of his hands at his sides.

-Staring the man straight into his eyes, she says “I knew giving you keys was a big mistake”.
+Staring the man straight into his eyes, she says “I knew giving you the combination to the front door was a big mistake”.

 “That’s not what you’ll say in the morning” he says as he leans down to kiss her lips as he relaxes his grip on her and reaches for the zipper of her leather jacket.

-Just as his mouth is reaching hers, she grabs the lapels of his shirt and sweeps her right leg under the man, and he falls the floor of the hallway.
+Just as his mouth is reaching hers, she grabs the front of his shirt and sweeps her right leg under the man, and he falls to the floor of the hallway.

-Standing over him, she says, “Let’s just see if you last until morning” as she finishes unzipping her coat.
-She takes the heavy leather off, revealing a snow white tank top against her olive toned skin tucked neatly into her pants.
+Standing over him, she says, “Let’s just see if you last until morning, Jimmie” as she finishes unzipping her coat.
+She sheds the heavy leather, revealing a snow white tank top against her olive toned skin tucked neatly into her pants.

 Pulling the garment off his face and watching her long legs in the leather pants move away, he comments “Don’t I always take care of you?”